MaikBuse/syndicode/README.md

 https://api.syndicode.dev
 ```

-Register using grpcurl or any other grpc cabable caller
+Register using grpcurl or any other grpc capable caller

 ```
 grpcurl \